 Margaret River Region Open Studios designs, co-ordinates and promotes a free annual open art studios event to showcase the increasingly diverse and vibrant visual arts throughout the Margaret River region.
 The event has become the biggest of its kind in Australia.

-The sixth Open Studio event will be held over 16 days from 27 April – 12 May 2019 with 101 artists opening their studio, offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.
+The seventh Open Studio event will be held over 16 days from 25 April – 10 May 2019 with over 100 artists opening their studios, offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.

 Margaret River Region Open Studios Inc is a not-for-profit organisation, administered by a Board of professionals, artists, volunteers and contracted personnel whose aim is to promote Visual Arts throughout the Region.